Counsellor,

 Areas of focus

-Trauma -Informed Practice and Culturally Sensitive Practice
+Trauma-Informed Practice and Culturally Sensitive Practice

 I follow the six core principles of Trauma-Informed Practice : Safety, Empowerment, Trust, Choice, Collaboration and Cultural Awareness.
-Recognising and respecting cultural differences is central to my work as it ensures that therapy is relevant, respectful, and effective.This approach allows me to create a strong therapeutic alliance, validating your unique identity and lived experiences, and helping to shape a more positive journey.
+Recognising and respecting cultural differences is central to my work as it ensures that therapy is relevant, respectful, and effective.
+This approach allows me to create a strong therapeutic alliance, validating your your unique identity and lived experiences, and helping you shape a more positive journey.

 Ethical Practice

 I maintain a safe practice guided by the B.A.C.P.’s Ethical Standards, with regular supervision, further training, and journaling to enhance my learning.
-I am a Member of the British Psychological Society and an Associated Member of Charter Institute pf Personnel Development.
+I am a Member of the British Psychological Society and an Associated Member of Charter Institute of Personnel Development.

 Education and Qualifications